 The Atreus's Cherry MX blue switches enjoy great popularity among keyboard enthusiasts for their precise, crisp action.
 Most keyboards use a layer of rubber to provide resistance under the keys, but each Cherry switch has a separate spring and emits an audible click to let you know precisely when the switch has activated.

-Many ergonomic keyboards offer a split design where each hand can be naturally positioned at a different angle, but nearly all of them use the typewriter-style staggering where each row is shifted over a bit to allow the striking arm to come up.
-Instead the Atreus staggers by column to reflect the fact that the fingers of the human hand are of different lengths.
-There are four thumb keys on each side, because putting more keys under the strongest fingers and fewer under the weakest fingers just makes sense.
+Many other ergonomic keyboards offer a split design where each hand can be naturally positioned at a different angle, but nearly all of them use the typewriter-style staggering where each row is shifted over a bit to allow the striking arm to come up.
+To reflect the fact that the fingers of the human hand are of different lengths, the Atreus staggers by column instead.
+It also places more keys within the reach of the thumbs.

-The case measures merely 26x12cm, and a fully assembled board weighs only 285 grams, (380 grams in acrylic) making it easy to take on the go.
-It could even fit in a jacket pocket.
-The small size means that your fingers never have far to reach, and it fits easily in your lap, where your arms can stay in a comfortable, neutral position.
+The case measures merely 26×12cm, and a fully assembled board weighs only 285 grams, (380 grams in acrylic) making it easy to take with you.
+The small size means that your fingers never have far to reach, and it fits easily in your lap where your arms can stay in a comfortable, neutral position.

-Nothing quite matches the satisfaction of typing on a keyboard you've constructed yourself.
-The Atreus kit contains all the parts and detailed instructions you need.
 With a soldering iron setup, hookup wire, wire strippers, a glue gun, and a free afternoon, you'll be ready to roll.
-Some soldering experience will help, but it's difficult to make a mistake that can't be easily corrected.
+The detailed assembly guide steps through all that's needed to go from a kit to a working keyboard.
+Some soldering experience will help, but most mistakes can be easily corrected.

-Shipping within the continental US is included.
+$149.
+Shipping within the continental US included.
 10% of proceeds go to relief efforts in Burma.

-Note: there are currently some delays sourcing the parts.
-Kits ship faster than assembled keyboards, but expect several weeks before delivery for either.
+Note: there are currently some delays sourcing the parts; expect a few weeks before delivery.